Judy Holliday: Early life

-Holliday was born Judith Tuvim in Queens, New York, the only child of Abe and Helen Tuvim (née Gollomb).
+Holliday was born Judith Tuvim in Queens, New York, the only child of Abe and Helen (née Gollomb) Tuvim.
 She took her stage name from yamim tovim, which is Hebrew for "holidays".
 Her father was executive director of the foundation for the Jewish National Fund of America (1951–1958), and a political activist who ran unsuccessfully six times between 1919 and 1938 as a Socialist Party candidate for the New York State Legislature.
 Her mother taught piano.
 Both were of Russian-Jewish descent.
 Judith grew up in Sunnyside, Queens, New York, and graduated from Julia Richman High School in Manhattan.
 Her first job was as an assistant switchboard operator at the Mercury Theatre, which was administered by Orson Welles and John Houseman.